Streamline Your Development: Automating Tasks in Visual Studio Code

 }

-The taskName specifies the task name in our gulpfile.js that we would like to run.
-The isBuildCommand property defines the default command as the “Build” command.
-Now, rather than going around the Command Palette, you can simply press the key combination Shift + Cmd + B.
+The taskName indicates the task from our gulpfile.js that we wish to run, and the isBuildCommand property designates the default task as the build command.
+Now, you can quickly run this task using the key combination Shift + Cmd + B, or by selecting “Run Build Task” from the Tasks search results in the Command Palette.

 'Run Build Task' menu in the Command Palette